 Proposals for project support, as well as general operating support are typically considered.

-The application for this grant opportunity is typically made available in the fall.
-Please continue to check back for updated details for the 2021/2022 grant cycle.
+The application for this grant opportunity will be made available in early 2022.
+Please continue to check back for updated details regarding the upcoming grant cycle.

 Woodford County Community Fund Grant